Not here: The white north has thy bones; and thou, heroic sailor-soul, art passing on thine happier voyage now toward no earthly pole*.

 1857 - Lady Franklin raises funds for yet another rescue missionAnother ship, the Fox in the command of Leopold McClintock was dispatched to the Arctic to search for what it could.
 Even Lady Franklin accepted that her husband was almost certainly dead now, 12 years after departure, he would have been 72 years old.
 It was hoped that some of the younger, fitter members of the crew would have survived or that at least journals and diaries might be discovered to cast a light on what had happened.

-Eventually the first body was found, apparently having fallen down as the man walked, then the remains of a cairn though without a message and finally a cairn with a message still intact.
+Eventually the first body was found, apparently having fallen down as the man walked, then the remains of a cairn though without a message and then finally a cairn with a message still intact written in the spaces around a page from a book.

 Sir John Franklin commanding the expedition.